top of page

 An overview of where to stay based on expert knowledge of Kyoto

-All images in this article are provided by Ollie Ronin and protected under copyright law
+All images are provided by Ollie Ronin, unless otherwise stated, and are protected under copyright law.

 Introduction

-Kyoto is known for being the soul of Japan with its vibrant history, and hundreds of ancient temples, and thousands of shrines.
-But where abouts should you stay?
+Kyoto is known for being the soul of Japan with its vibrant history, hundreds of ancient temples, and thousands of shrines.
+But what are the best locations for staying in Kyoto?
 How much time should you spend?
 And what time of year should you visit?

 Figuring all this out can be time-consuming, so this guide aims to provide you with an efficient overview of where to stay in Kyoto, how many days to plan for, and what to expect for each season.

-The best locations for staying in Kyoto come down to these 5 main areas:
+The best locations for staying in Kyoto come down to 5 main areas:

 Downtown is best for convenience.